Posandu/tronic247/posts/how-to-install-windows-11-on-an-unsupported-pc/index.md

 excerpt: How to install Windows 11 on an unsupported PC using some tricks and bypassing the requirements.
 ---

 You may have heard of Windows 11.
 It's so exciting but when installing it your PC might be unsupported sometimes.
 So, in this tutorial, I'll show you how to get a Windows 11 iso file and install it.
-(Bypass all the requirements :D )
+(Bypass all the requirements and install it on an unsupported PC)

 ## Contents